How To Switch Up Your Beauty and Wellness Routine To Survive Winter

 With limbs often hidden under thick winter woolies and jeans, it’s easy to let our body care routine slide during the cooler months.
 For those patches of next-level dryness, treat your skin to Weleda’s Skin Food (a GP team favourite).
 Parched skin just eats up this ultra-nourishing treatment, much like the name suggests.

 If your regular moisturiser isn’t cutting it, try an oil.
 NUXE’s cult-favourite Huile Prodigieuse Multi-Purpose Dry Oil is hydrating (and very luxurious) without being heavy.
-Or, for a touch of just-stepped-off-the-plane-from-Sicily bronzed glow, reach for SALT By Henrdrix’s Body Glow in Golden Hour.
+Or, for a touch of just-stepped-off-the-plane-from-Sicily bronzed glow, reach for Tom Ford’s Soleil Blanc Shimmering Body Oil.

 For a little bit of extra oomph, try a gradual tanner, such as Tan-Luxe The Gradual, which creates a natural glow.
 If you’re stretched for time, focus only on areas that are likely to be exposed — such as the neck, chest, forearms and lower legs.